coinop-logan/zap-trails/first-writeup.md

 Let's imagine the behavior of a Nostr community that only discovers content via the above zap trail algorithm as described, including pruning.
 For simplicity let's assume no other mechanisms are used (follows, likes, reposts, etc).

 Any given user will be aware, intuitively, of their position as a node in this zap network, this directed graph, this neural net of sorts.
-Their zaps, sent outward, essentially pull content back to them through these pathways from downstream - and this content then travels further upstream, to anyone who has zapped the user.
-They know that they are not just modifying, and cultivating, their own feed, but that of the network, their audience.
+Their zaps, sent outward, essentially pull content back to them through these pathways from downstream - and the content doesn't stop there, but travels further upstream, to anyone who has zapped the user.
+The user knows that they are not just modifying, and cultivating, their own feed, but that of the network, their audience.

 Think of how this changes what it means to zap.
 It's no longer only a thank you and a financial reward; it's now a direct boost to the content's virality, propagating it further.
-A zap in this dynamic would be saying: "this content is good, I want you to have this money, and *people who trust me will now see it*".
+A zap in this dynamic would be saying: "this content is good, I want you to have this money, and *people who value me will now see it*".
 And the impact is proportional to the amount: a large zap would make the creator's reach spread further, because it would carry more "weight" upstream, thus appearing higher in feeds.

 The same applies to pruning actions.
 Pruning is an intriguing third option aside from top-level censorship in a given topic or community, and free-for-all message boards where anyone can smear their shit up for anyone to see.
 The user is empowered to clean up *their* feed, *their* bit of the network - without imposing this subjective opinion on any part of the network that didn't already buy into the user's discernment.